+For lunch we ate at the Root Cellar.
 The restaurant is scattered with interesting art and beautiful brick arches.
 On the menu is a local and organic farm-to-table menu.
 The menu is varied and interesting, with things like spicy roasted cashews to pulled pork taco cups topped with cheese and thick home cut fries.
 We’d be amiss if we didn’t mention their gigantic, popular salad bowls!

 Take me to Church

 The Church Key Bistro Pub is in a cozy brick building making it the perfect spot for a romantic date, or to hang out with a small group of friends.
 On the menu, you’ll find English pub classics along with some surprises.
 The jerk beef skewers are extra tender rib eye pieces marinated in their house made jerk sauce.
 The star of the show is the centre cut rib eye.
 It’s topped with a delicious wild mushroom and garlic white wine butter.
 Add a wedge of stilton cheese for a decadent experience.